Gepsonka/Snake/README.md

 ###How to play

-You can control the game with either the arrow keys or the corresponding gestures.
+You can control the game either with the arrow keys or with the corresponding gestures.

 The goal is to reach a good score.